 Creative Guide: Express your personality through pattern and typography with Kris Andrew Small

-As part of New World, our collaboration with Today at Apple, we’re bringing you a series of step-by-step Creative Guides which allow you to complete a project, guided by a leading creative.
+As part of New World, our collaboration with Today at Apple, we developed a series of step-by-step Creative Guides which allow you to complete a project, guided by a leading creative.

 Kris Andrew Small is an artist and designer based in Sydney.
 His work often takes on societal issues, channelling them through loud, abstract visuals, typography, texture and collaged pieces that exude movement and colour.
 In the past, Kris has created work for a range of clients including Nike, Adidas, Adobe, Dazed, and Channel 4, and has exhibited his work around the world.
 “I always see my work as a way for me to process my ideas on the planet and to use it as a vehicle to express my views,” he explains.
 “I focus very heavily on equality for the LGBTQIA+ community but in general will always stand for equality for all in everything I do.”